bfbachmann/blang/README.md

 **It's not "Bee-lang", it's "Blang", like "Clang".**

-_A simple, statically typed, ahead-of-time compiled toy programming language written in Rust._
+_A statically typed, ahead-of-time compiled toy programming language written in Rust._

 ## Playground